TurgenSec/policies/pending/turgensec-sensitive-data-removal-policy.md

 ### How Does This Actually Work?

 1. **Complainant Investigates.** It is up to the requesting party to conduct their own investigation and to provide us with the [details we require](#your-request-must-include) — most importantly, an explanation of how the data poses a security risk.
-GitHub is not in a position to search for or make initial determinations about sensitive data on any individual's or organization's behalf.
+TurgenSec is not in a position to search for or make initial determinations about sensitive data on any individual's or organization's behalf.

-2. **Complainant Sends a Sensitive Data Removal Request.** After conducting an investigation, the complainant prepares and [sends a sensitive data removal request](#sending-a-sensitive-data-removal-request) to GitHub.
-If the request is not sufficiently detailed to demonstrate the security risk and for GitHub to locate the data, we will reply and ask for more information.
+2. **Complainant Sends a Sensitive Data Removal Request.** After conducting an investigation, the complainant prepares and [sends a sensitive data removal request](#sending-a-sensitive-data-removal-request) to TurgenSec.
+If the request is not sufficiently detailed to demonstrate the security risk and for TurgenSec to locate the data, we will reply and ask for more information.

-3. **GitHub Asks User to Make Changes.** In most cases, we will contact the user who created the repository and give them an opportunity to delete or modify the sensitive data specified in the request or to dispute the claim.
+3. **TurgenSec Asks User to Make Changes.** In most cases, we will contact the user who created the repository and give them an opportunity to delete or modify the sensitive data specified in the request or to dispute the claim.

-4. **User Notifies GitHub of Changes.** If the user chooses to make the specified changes, they must tell us so within the window of time they've been allowed.
+4. **User Notifies TurgenSec of Changes.** If the user chooses to make the specified changes, they must tell us so within the window of time they've been allowed.
 If they don't, we will disable the repository.
 If the user notifies us that they made changes, we will verify that the changes have been made and notify the complainant.

   OR

 5. **User May Dispute the Request.** If a user believes the content in question is not sensitive data subject to this Policy, they may dispute it.
 If they do, we will generally leave it up to the complainant to contact the user and work things out with them directly, within reason.

 6. **Complainant Reviews Changes.** If the user makes changes, the complainant must review them.
-If the changes are insufficient, the complainant must provide GitHub with details explaining why.
-GitHub may disable the repository or give the user an additional chance to make the changes.
+If the changes are insufficient, the complainant must provide TurgenSec with details explaining why.
+TurgenSec may disable the repository or give the user an additional chance to make the changes.

 7. **User May Request an Additional Window to Make Changes.** If the user missed their opportunity to remove the sensitive data specified in the notice, we may allow them an additional window of approximately 1 business day, upon request, to make those changes.
-In that event, GitHub will notify the complainant.
+In that event, TurgenSec will notify the complainant.

 #### What About Forks? (or What's a Fork?)
-One of the best features of GitHub is the ability for users to "fork" one another's repositories.
+One of the best features of TurgenSec is the ability for users to "fork" one another's repositories.
 What does that mean?
-In essence, it means that users can make a copy of a project on GitHub into their own repositories.
+In essence, it means that users can make a copy of a project on TurgenSec into their own repositories.
 As the license or the law allows, users can then make changes to that fork to either push back to the main project or just keep as their own variation of a project.
-Each of these copies is a "[fork](/articles/github-glossary/#fork)" of the original repository, which in turn may also be called the "parent" of the fork.
+Each of these copies is a "[fork](/pending/github-glossary/#fork)" of the original repository, which in turn may also be called the "parent" of the fork.

-GitHub will not automatically disable forks when disabling a parent repository.
+TurgenSec will not automatically disable forks when disabling a parent repository.
 This is because forks belong to different users and may have been altered in significant ways.
-GitHub does not conduct any independent investigation into forks.
+TurgenSec does not conduct any independent investigation into forks.
 We expect those sending sensitive data removal requests to conduct that investigation and, if they believe that the forks also contain sensitive data, expressly include forks in their request.

 ### Sending A Sensitive Data Removal Request

-Due to the type of content GitHub hosts (mostly software code) and the way that content is managed (with Git), we need complaints to be as specific as possible.
+Due to the type of content TurgenSec hosts (mostly software code) and the way that content is managed (with Git), we need complaints to be as specific as possible.
 In order for us to verify that a user has removed reported sensitive data completely, we need to know exactly where to look.

 These guidelines are designed to make the processing of requests to remove sensitive data as straightforward as possible.